quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part51_8.3_Game_Loop_A.md

 }
 ```

-The `elapsedFrameTime` is the difference between the current frame time and the previous frame time, which gives us \(\Delta t\).
-The position update uses this \(\Delta t\) to ensure that the movement is consistent with the speed.
+The `elapsedFrameTime` is the difference between the current frame time and the previous frame time, which gives us $\Delta t $.
+The position update uses this $\Delta t$ to ensure that the movement is consistent with the speed.

 x??